Knights, Blue Devils set up Mid-State conference final

 It was another day at the office for a defense that’s been a big reason for Wayne’s success.

-It showed itself in how well it defended some of the Eagles’ best players.
+That showed in how well it defended some of the Eagles’ best players.
 Drew Morrow (who averages 16 points a game) was held to just six against the Blue Devils.
 It was only the fourth time he’s been held to single digits all season.

 “The kids work really hard on it.
 They buy into it.
 They’re proud of their defense,” Wayne coach Rob Sweetland said.
 “The goal is to keep them under 40 points every game.
 We feel like we can win a lot of games if we do that.”

-Following a tight first quarter, Wayne used threes from Brandon Bartos and Colson Nelson to open things up in the next eight minutes.
+Following a tight first quarter, Wayne used 3s from Brandon Bartos and Colson Nelson to open things up in the next eight minutes.

-As for Wayne, they now have a chance to win their third straight Mid-State conference tournament title.
-The goal being so close and the opponent on the other side will have them ready.
+As for Wayne, the Blue Devils now have a chance to win their third straight Mid-State Conference tournament title.

-This stage is a bit less familiar to Norfolk Catholic, but as long as they’re here, they want to make the most of it.
+This stage is a bit less familiar to Norfolk Catholic, but as long as the Knights are here, they want to make the most of it.

 “We’re happy to be in the championship game, but it’s not enough,” Manzer said.
 “I expect our guys to be relaxed, focused and ready to go.”

-Though The Eagles and Trojans didn’t crack the title game, two of their best players had something to celebrate.
-Cedar Catholic senior and O’Neill junior Landon Classen both joined the 1,000 career points club in their respective games.
+Although the Eagles and Trojans didn’t crack the title game, two of their best players had something to celebrate.
+Cedar Catholic senior Tate Thoene and O’Neill junior Landon Classen both joined the 1,000-career-points club in their respective games.

 Mid-State Conference tournament semifinals